microsoft/vscode-wiki/Running-the-Endgame.md

 - [ ] Branch code to `release/<x.y> **endgame master**
 - [ ] Bump up the version in package.json - **endgame master**
 - [ ] Announce master is open for business **endgame master**
-- [ ] Let Daniel Ye know that the release branch `release/<x.y>` got created and that translation should be pulled from there and that the pull request has to be created against that branch **endgame master**
 - [ ] Polish release notes **redmond**

 ##### Monday - Wednesday